singnet/snet-marketplace-service/payments/README.md

 # Payment service

-It consist of there components
+It consist of three components

-Order ,Payment Refund
+Order, Payment and Refund

 A order can have mulitple payments and multiple refunds